Resolution and Robustness Bounds for Reconstructive Spectrometers

 \section{Abstract}

-Reconstructive spectrometers are a promising emerging class of devices that combine complex light scattering with inference to enable compact, high-resolution spectrometry.
-Thus far, the physical determinants of these devices' performance remain under-explored.
-We show that under a broad range of conditions, the noise-induced error for spectral reconstruction is governed by the Fisher information.
-We then use random matrix theory to derive a closed-form relation linking the variance bound to a set of key physical parameters: the spectral correlation length, the mean transmittance, and the number of frequency and measurement channels.
-The analysis reveals certain fundamental trade-offs between these physical parameters, and establishes the conditions for a spectrometer to achieve ``super-resolution'' below the limit set by the spectral correlation length.
-Our theory is confirmed using numerical validations with a random matrix model as well as full-wave simulations.
-These results establish a physically-grounded framework for designing and analyzing performant and noise-robust reconstructive spectrometers.
+Reconstructive spectrometers are an emerging class of devices that combine complex light scattering with inference.
+Thus far, the physical determinants of their performance remain under-explored.
+Within the regime of chaotic or diffusive scattering, the noise-induced error for spectral reconstruction is governed by Fisher information.
+We use random matrix theory to derive a closed-form relation linking the variance bound to physical parameters: the spectral correlation length, mean transmittance, and the number of frequency and measurement channels.
+This analysis reveals fundamental trade-offs between the physical parameters, and establishes the conditions for ``super-resolution'' below the limit set by the spectral correlation length.
+Our theory is validated numerically using a random matrix model as well as full-wave simulations.
+These results establish a physically-grounded framework for designing compact, performant and robust reconstructive spectrometers.